VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Storylines Movie Plots 5d9ea7cbfc2c4a6c88a7ca1bf32c67d7.md

 Origin Notes: This dataset was initially collected by Yuzuru Tanahashi, then stored on his homepage at UC Davis.
 The homepage unfortunately went down and became unreachable after a few years, making the dataset unavailable, and the visualizations / experiments contained in the papers that used the data very hard to replicate.
 It was, unfortunately, not stored in any form as supplemental material of the papers.
-Through the help of personal connections at UC Davis, we were luckily able to recover the dataset. graph features handled: clusters, dynamic, layered graphs, many layers, temporal event sequence Graph features in papers: 6
+Through the help of personal connections at UC Davis, we were luckily able to recover the dataset. graph features handled: clusters, dynamic, layered graphs, many layers, temporal event sequence Graph features in papers: dynamic,dynamic (discrete),layered graphs,n-layers,clusters (pre-existing),dynamic,dynamic (discrete),layered graphs,n-layers,clusters (pre-existing),dynamic (discrete),layered graphs,n-layers,clusters (pre-existing),compound graphs,layered graphs,n-layers
 Originally found at: UC Davis’ website, personal page
 Size: 698-24056 nodes, 357-23088 edges
 Number of Graphs: 6
 format: NA
-Appeared in years: 7
-Type of Collection: Uniform Benchmark is it stored properly?: No must be analyzed: Yes
+Appeared in years: 2015,2013,2012,2016,2017,2020,2022 Type of Collection: Uniform Benchmark is it stored properly?: No must be analyzed: Yes